How Does the Bible Describe Jesus Christ’s Appearance?

 What does Isaiah say about Jesus’ appearance?

-Bible readers might expect that Matthew, Mark, Luke, or John would describe Jesus’ appearance.
-They occasionally mention Jesus’ clothes (see below) and describe his physical condition (e.g. he got tired; John 4:6), but they never describe features like his height, weight, skin tone, eye color, or hair color.
+Many Bible readers expect Matthew, Mark, Luke, or John to describe what Jesus looked like.
+While the Gospels mention his clothes and physical condition (like getting tired in John 4:6), they never describe features such as his height, weight, skin tone, or eye color.

 TranslationIsaiah 53:2